What Is a Dog’s Most Important Sense?

 How Do Dogs Hear?

 Dogs seem to have magical skills when it comes to detecting a coveted snack.
 Dogs are born with a knack for hearing high-pitched sounds.
-Opening a bag apparently falls into that sound category, suggests Christine Zink, author of the book Healthcare & Nutrition for Dummies.
+Opening a bag falls into that sound category, suggests Christine Zink, author of the book Healthcare & Nutrition for Dummies.
 Over time, dogs may gradually lose their ability to hear lower-pitched noises, but they retain their high-pitched hearing.
-If you want to get an older dog’s attention, Zink therefore advises that you try speaking louder and/or using a higher-pitched voice.
+If you want to get an older dog’s attention, Zink, therefore, advises that you try speaking louder and/or using a higher-pitched voice.

 Is A Dog’s Hearing Better Than Humans?

 Dogs in general, however, have much better hearing than we humans do.
 Dogs can hear nearly twice the number of frequencies than we can.
 Young humans can hear sounds up to 20,000Hz (20,000 vibrations per second), whereas dogs can hear sounds up to 50,000Hz (50,000 vibrations per second).